2022 South Ayrshire Council election: Aftermath

 In July 2024, Cllr Stephen Ferry resigned from the Conservatives to sit as an independent councillor and from his position as education portfolio holder.
 A deal was subsequently struck between the Conservative administration and Cllr Grant – who resigned from his position as SNP group leader and from the party to sit as an independent – which would see him return as education portfolio holder, a position he held while the SNP were in administration before the 2022 election.

 Cllr Martin Dowey was forced to temporarily stand down as council leader in April 2025 when he became embroiled in a contracts scandal after being recorded allegedly promising to help his friends win demolition contracts.
 The subsequent political fallout saw Cllr Ian Campbell resign as Provost during a meeting which saw independent councillor Brian Connolly replace Cllr Bob Pollock as depute leader.
-Cllrs Campbell and Pollock both resigned from the Conservative party to sit as independents and they were subsequently joined by Cllrs Gavin Scott and Mary Kilpatrick.
+Cllr Pollock resigned from the Conservative party to sit as an independent and he was subsequently joined by Cllr Campbell, Cllr Gavin Scott and Cllr Mary Kilpatrick.
+Cllr Connolly was eventually elected to replace Cllr Dowey as council leader and Cllr Campbell was reinstated as Provost.
+Cllr Ian Davis, who replaced Cllr Dowey as leader of the Conservative group, resigned from the party to sit as an independent after Cllr Dowey was allowed back into the group.
+Cllr Dowey faced no criminal action following a police investigation and he was reinstated to leader of the Conservative group in November 2025.

-Cllr Scott later defected to Reform UK.
+Cllr Scott intended to defect to Reform UK but remained an independent member of the council.